\n";

 Take it up a notch and pick out one of our spatchcock chickens or poussin with your own choice of marinade, mini cooking chorizo sausages, beef flat ribs, pork baby back ribs, halloumi cheese or a stack of our sensational 21-day dry aged best of British steaks.

 If you just don't know what to choose we have a range of fresh BBQ Meat Boxes designed specifically for cooking on the coals and to satisfy all of your guests.
-They cater for a private party of two to a full feast for family and friends, all available to buy online or from the shop.
+They cater for a private party of two to a full feast for family and friends, all available to buy online or from our shops.
 The Arbuturian featured our signature BBQ box and it would seem that they rather liked it.

 Light the barbecue before the guests arrive, you don’t want to cook on lots of flames and smoke, just nice red-hot embers.